1coderookie/KobraGoNeoInsights/docs/tools.md

 ---

 ## Height Gauge for ABL Sensor
-Well, even though this isn't a 'tool' you can buy, you probably want to print out the [height gauge](https://cdn.shopify.com/s/files/1/0245/5519/2380/files/Height_gauge.rar?v=1667814312) from Anycubic to make the leveling opration of the ABL sensor a bit easier.
+Well, even though this isn't a 'tool' you can buy, you probably want to print out the [height gauge](https://cdn.shopify.com/s/files/1/0245/5519/2380/files/Height_gauge.rar?v=1667814312) from Anycubic to make the leveling operation of the ABL sensor a bit easier.
 You have to make sure though that you're printer already works fine to print it to not mess up the height ratio of the tool.
 It's not necessary to print this though, as you can just use the big two-sided open end wrench that came with the printer.
 Maybe you even already got it with your printer though, so check if you have this little plastic tool shown in the picture picture below.